-Santiago was a relatively modest papering of the noticeboard, after Riyadh, getting to a mere 21 Stewards’ decisions compared to the first two races reaching a lavishly-pinned combined total of 45.
+The Santiago E-Prix noticeboard received a relatively modest papering compared to the Diriyah E-Prix, getting to a mere 21 stewards’ decisions compared to the first two races which reaching a lavishly-pinned combined total of 45.
 Still, it wouldn’t be Formula E without a few post-race results reshuffles and the threat of offensive underwear so here’s a full run-down of everything that happened and why.

 Settle in, it’s not short.

 We all know motorsport has a lot of rules.
 Most of us are – or think we are – pretty familiar with a lot of even the more abstract ones in Formula One but in a sport as young and rapidly-developing as Formula E and hidden in documents as inpenetrable as FIA-issued tomes often are, it’s easy to think Formula E’s look a bit inexplicable and arbitrary as a result.